Senior School Faqs

 - Q. How many GCSEs are studied at Hollygirt?

-Our pupils study for 9 GCSEs as standard, plus an additional qualification in ICT.
+Our pupils study for 9 GCSEs as standard.
 There are sometimes additional subjects offered as extra-curricular activities.
+Where appropriate, pupils can follow a reduced timetable.

 We believe that quality is more important than quantity and this is borne out by all universities.

-An average class size for Year 7-9 is around 12-15.
+An average class size for Year 7 to 9 is around 12-15.
 This varies subject by subject and year by year.
 GCSE option groups can be as small as 4 and rarely beyond 14.

 - Q. Why do you not run a sixth form?